stimm-ai/stimm/docs/project/contributing.md

 - Use **ruff** for formatting, import sorting, and linting (replaces black, isort, and flake8).
 - Type hints are encouraged (use `mypy` for verification).
+- Line length has been increased to 200 characters to accommodate longer lines while maintaining readability.

 You can run the formatting and linting scripts: